-The increasing demand for TPO roofing means it’s important for property owners and roofing contractors to understand these roofing systems in greater depth.
+The increasing demand for TPO roofing means it’s important for a facility manager and roofing contractors to understand these roofing systems in greater depth.
 The following guide provides an overview of this type of roofing material, including its components, materials, durability, and benefits.

 Benefits of TPO Roofing

 This type of roofing system offers notable benefits for building owners.
 TPO roofs are a type of single-ply membrane roofing system.
-This means they have fewer seams than other types of roofs, such as asphalt shingle roofs.
+This means they have fewer seams than other types of roofs.
 A lower number of seams means that TPO roofs are less likely to develop leaks.

 TPO Roofs vs. EPDM & PVC Roofing

-How does a TPO roof compare to other kinds of roofing materials?
-TPO roofs tend to have better energy efficiency and durability compared to other commercial roof systems, such as ethylene propylene diene terpolymer (EPDM) and polyvinyl chloride (PVC) single ply membrane roofing systems.
+How does TPO material compare to other kinds of roofing products?
+TPO roofs typically have better energy efficiency and durability compared to other commercial roof systems, such as ethylene propylene diene terpolymer (EPDM) and polyvinyl chloride (PVC) single ply membrane roofing systems.

 TPO roofs are typically white or light in color, while EPDM roofs typically have a darker coloring that absorbs UV rays rather than reflecting them.
 EPDM roofs are also more likely to shrink over the years.